FH-Potsdam/IDL-Website/src/site/en/projects/umweltatlas.md

 With the project, the Senate Department for Urban Development and Housing pursued the goal of improving the usability and user experience (UX) of the multimedia data and information offering.
 A significantly increased user-centeredness, the fast findability of information as well as the systematic linking of the different media types were central development goals of the project.

-IDL was responsible for planning and conducting a usability test to evaluate and optimize navigation and user guidance.
+**Interaction Design Lab** was responsible for planning and conducting a usability test to evaluate and optimize navigation and user guidance.